simpleanalytics/vitepress-plugin/README.md

 ## Install

-Just run this command to install Simple Analytics for Vue:
+Just run this command to install Simple Analytics for VitePress:

 ```bash
 npm install vitepress-plugin-simple-analytics